Skin: The Largest Organ of The Human Body

 The structure of the stratum corneum is like a brick wall in which the actual skin cells are the bricks and everything else is the cement that fills in between the bricks and holds it all together.

-Since this "cement" is made up of fats and other essential nutrients it referred to as the "lipid layer or lipid barrier" and prevents water from easily entering or leaving your body.
-As we get older, our lipids naturally decrease, which is why skin tends to get drier as we age.
+Since this "cement" is made up of fats and other essential nutrients, it is referred to as the "lipid layer or lipid barrier"

 Your "skin barrier" is the outer surface of your skin made up of the Lipid Layer plus the Acid Mantle and the Microbiome.